elgalu/docker-selenium/README.md

 In general add `sudo` only if needed in your environment and `--privileged` or `-v /dev/shm:/dev/shm` if you really need it like when [Chrome crashes](https://github.com/elgalu/docker-selenium/issues/20) during your high gpu intensive tests.

-    docker run -p 4444:24444 -p 5920:25900 -v /dev/shm:/dev/shm \
+    docker run --rm --name=grid -p 4444:24444 -p 5920:25900 \
-        -e VNC_PASSWORD=hola elgalu/selenium:2.47.1i
+      -v /dev/shm:/dev/shm -e VNC_PASSWORD=hola elgalu/selenium:2.47.1j

 Make sure `docker run` finishes with **selenium all done and ready for testing** else you won't be able to start your tests.
-To perform this check programatically please use this command where `ch` is the name of the container:
+To perform this check programatically please use this command where `grid` is the name of the container:

-    docker exec ch /bin-utils/timeout-wait-xterm.sh 1m
+    docker exec grid wait_all_done 30s

 Selenium should be up and running at http://localhost:4444/wd/hub open the web page to confirm is running.